SinkSAM-Net: Knowledge-Driven Self-Supervised Sinkhole Segmentation Using Topographic Priors and Segment Anything Model: Related Work

-SAM models are trained and tested mostly by ground photographs and videos \cite{ravi2024sam}.
-Due to unique properties of RS images, SAM still faces challenges when applied to RS in a zero-shot manner.
-When dealing with small objects, SAM may overestimate object size by including shadows in the segmented regions \cite{sultan2024geosamfinetuningsamsparse}.
-To achieve better performance on RS data, SAM needs to be fine-tuned to specific tasks.
-Fine-tuned variants of SAM perform better on aerial and satellite datasets compared with a non-fine-tuned SAM \cite{hetang2024segmentmodelroadnetwork, 10.1117/12.3014163}.
+SAM models are trained and tested mostly on ground photographs and videos \citep{ravi2024sam}.
+Recently, the improved SAM 2.1 version was released.
+Still, due to the unique properties of RS images, SAMs faces challenges when dealing with small objects or imperfect prompts.
+SAM may overestimate object size by including shadows in the segmented regions \citep{sultan2024geosamfinetuningsamsparse}.
+Thus, in RS images, without re-training, fine-tuning, or prompt manipulation, SAMs may not achieve the same level of accuracy as algorithms specifically designed for RS segmentation tasks \citep{WEI2024446, WANG2024707}.
+Among the proposed solutions, trainable prompt generation modules, such as RSPrompter, have achieved notable improvement in SAM's segmentation performance on remote sensing applications \citep{chen2023rsprompterlearningpromptremote}.
+However, these methods require supervised training.

-Furthermore, when SAM is guided by computer vision prompts or other prompt generator \cite{7780460}, the entire process becomes automated.
-For example, YOLO \cite{pandey2023comprehensive, khatua2024developing} and Grounding DINO \cite{trujillano2024using} models were used to generate boxes to prompt SAM.
-Similarly, SAM may be informed by a non-learnable approach such as Topological Data Analysis (TDA) for optimized prompts with a reduced number of points to focus on regions of interest instead of applying a uniform grid across the entire cell in biological imaging \cite{glatt2023topologicaldataanalysisguided}.
+To address the unique challenges of remote sensing while preserving the zero-shot setting suitable for self-supervised learning, a prompt augmentation technique can be adopted to generate a series of input prompts for SAM, aimed at uncertainty estimation \cite{zhou2024medsamuuncertaintyguidedautomultiprompt}.
+An uncertainty-based rectification module was used to further leverage the distribution of estimated uncertainty to improve segmentation performance \citep{zhao2024iterative, 10.1007/978-3-031-47425-5_33}.
+This method, without supplementary training or fine-tuning, improved segmentation performance, increasing the dice similarity coefficient by up to 10.7\% and 13.8\% across medical images of different organs \citep{DBLP:journals/corr/abs-2311-10529}.
+This approach also has potential in RS applications, especially when prompts are inaccurate or incomplete.
+By applying small jittering, SAM can provide segmentation even when the bounding box is not perfectly localized around the entire object.
+Moreover, when no object is present, SAM’s uncertain predictions may allow such prompts to be ignored.

+The zero-shot capabilities of SAM also make it a strong candidate for pseudo-label generation in self-supervised learning frameworks \citep{jiang2023segmentgoodpseudolabelgenerator, yang2024samguidemasteringpseudolabel}.
+These frameworks are primarily guided by prior domain knowledge \citep{10.1007/978-981-99-8141-0_11}, often relying on pixel values and classical image processing techniques.
+For example, dark pixel values representing soil cracks were combined with SAM outputs to generate high-quality segmentation labels \citep{xu2024soil}.